Cartucho/mAP/README.md

 - [Authors](#authors)

 ## Theoretical Explanation
 Currently the most used metric to evaluate an object detector in the literature is the mAP score.
-In specific, the mAP criterium defined in the [PASCAL VOC 2012 competition](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
+In specific, the mAP criterion defined in the [PASCAL VOC 2012 competition](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/).
 This project started from an adaptation of the [official Matlab code](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/#devkit) into Python.

-To calculate the mAP score, first (**1.**) we calculate the Average Precision (AP) for each of the classes.
-Then (**2.**) we obtain the final mAP score by simply calculating the arithmetic mean of the AP values of all the classes.
+To calculate the mAP score, first (**1.**), we calculate the Average Precision (AP) for each of the classes.
+Then (**2.**), we obtain the final mAP score by merely calculating the arithmetic mean of the AP values of all the classes of objects.

 #### 1. Calculate AP